 Alisal Guest Ranch & Resort

-Nestled in the heart of Santa Barbara wine country, Alisal Guest Ranch & Resort features 10,000 acres to explore by foot and horseback.
+Nestled in Santa Barbara wine country, Alisal Guest Ranch & Resort features 10,000 acres to explore by foot or horseback.
 Some 50-miles of riding trails take families on idyllic rides past spring-fed lakes and wildlife spotting opportunities.

 Championship golf courses, cycling, tennis, archery, boating, and —of course— wine-tasting at the vineyards are available for guests.

 Created with kids in mind, a barnyard houses roosters and critters to meet and greet while a year-round arts and crafts class includes candle making and painting.
 Parents can drop-off children aged 6 years and older for this program.

 Large groups can book adjoining studios or suites.
 Some accommodations include furnished private patios, wet bars, and multiple full bathrooms.

 Alisal all-inclusive rates include accommodations, full breakfast and dinner daily, and complimentary wine tastings at nearby wineries.